1npo/aoc-rs/README.md

 There are 2 commands: `solve` and `submit`.

 Use the `solve` command to print the solution to the screen.

-For example, to get the solution for part 1 of day 1 in 2024:
+For example:

 ```console
 aoc-rs solve 2024 1 1